Dark Side of Cancer: Clingy, Sentimental, Unhappy, Unforgiving

 What These Two Women Have in Common

 Both Alice and Patty are family-centered, devoted, and sensitive.
 But negative Cancerians, also called Moon Children, are also tearjerkers, grudge-masters, string-pullers, money-mad, spendthrifts, complainers, martyrs, paranoid, grasping, sentimental, self-serving, gullible, punishing, and far more sensitive about themselves than about anyone else.
 A good example of a fine Cancerian artist is Frieda Kahlo (July 6), whose subject was herself and her suffering.
-Others get stuck on motherhood, Mom, or fertility.
+Others get stuck on motherhood, Mom, ancestry (like Elizabeth Warren, June 22), or fertility.

 - Lena Horne (June 20)

 The men age badly, and even young ones tend to have a rumpled, shadowy, dampish, day-old look, or a gut.
 They can be drifters or eccentrics, and they like money more than working for it.